 Is it hard to get a restraining order against someone?

 Restraining orders are issued civilly and can be sought after by people who believe they are victims of crime, violence or harassment.
 The alleged victim must first file for and receive a temporary restraining order with the assistance of an attorney.
 Temporary restraining orders are generally granted and do not require a high burden of proof.
 A hearing will later be scheduled to determine if there is sufficient evidence to grant a permanent one.

 What if I have been falsely accused of harassing someone?

 If you find yourself in this situation, we strongly recommend hiring a law firm to defend you and review your options before the matter worsens.
 If a restraining order is issued, you need a representative at the restraining order hearing.
-You have the right defend yourself by testifying, calling witnesses and your attorney can cross examine the person who has brought the restraining order to the court.
+You have the right to defend yourself by testifying, calling witnesses and your attorney can cross-examine the person who has brought the restraining order to the court.
 You need a professional to have a proper defense prepared against the allegations.